Michelle Williams (singer): 2011–2014: Acting, label change and Journey to Freedom

-In December 2013, Beyoncé released her self-titled fifth studio album in which Williams appeared alongside Beyoncé and Kelly Rowland on the song and music video "Superpower".
+In December 2013, Knowles released her self-titled fifth studio album in which Williams appeared alongside Knowles and Kelly Rowland on the song and music video "Superpower" (featuring Frank Ocean).
 In 2014, Williams became the spokesperson for a Playtex campaign titled Play On Playbook.
 In April, it was announced that Williams would join the 50-city North American arena tour of Andrew Lloyd Webber's rock opera Jesus Christ Superstar as Mary Magdalene alongside Superstar winner Ben Forster and other recording artists such as Brandon Boyd and JC Chasez.
 In May 2014, the tour was cancelled before its launch in New Orleans due to poor ticket sales.
 It was announced that Williams would star as a mentor in an Oxygen reality television competition titled Fix My Choir, alongside fellow contemporary gospel recording artists Deitrick Haddon and Tye Tribbett.

-In June 2013, Williams released the lead single from her inspirational fourth album Journey to Freedom, titled "If We Had Your Eyes".
+In June 2013, Williams released the lead single from her inspirational fourth album Journey to Freedom, titled "If We Had Your Eyes" (featuring Fantasia).
 The single became her first release to appear on the US Billboard Adult R&B Songs and Hot Gospel Songs charts, peaking at nineteen and twenty-two respectively.
 Williams reunited with her former Destiny's Child bandmates for the single "Say Yes", which was released a year later and became Williams' first number-one on the US Hot Gospel Songs; additionally charting internationally in the UK, France and Belgium.
-"Say Yes" spent seven weeks at number one on the Hot Gospel Songs chart and received a nomination for Best Gospel/Inspirational Song at the 2014 Soul Train Music Awards.
+"Say Yes" spent seven weeks at number one on the Hot Gospel Songs chart and received a nomination for the Soul Train Music Award for Best Gospel/Inspirational Song at the 2014 Soul Train Music Awards.

-In September 2014, Journey to Freedom debuted at number twenty-nine on the US Billboard 200, reaching number seven on the Independent Albums.
-It became aa top 10 success on the UK Christian & Gospel Albums chart where it debuted at number 6.
+In September 2014, Journey to Freedom debuted at number twenty-nine on the US Billboard 200, reaching number seven on the Independent Albums chart.
+It became a top 10 success on the UK Christian & Gospel Albums chart where it debuted at number 6.
 Journey to Freedom was nominated for Outstanding Gospel Album (Traditional or Contemporary) at the 46th NAACP Image Awards, while "Say Yes" won Music Video of the Year at the 30th Stellar Awards, where Williams received a total of four nominations and reunited with Knowles and Rowland for a live performance of the song.